MauriceCC04/qualtrics-prolific-automation/README.md

 1. create drafts first
 2. inspect payloads carefully
-3. verify workspace / account settings
+3. verify account and workspace settings
 4. publish only when confident

-This reduces the risk of accidentally triggering recruitment spend.
+This reduces the risk of accidental recruitment spend.

 ---

-## Thesis report
+## Thesis context

+This repository was developed as part of my bachelor thesis work on workflow automation and evaluation support for survey-based research operations.

-The `report/` folder contains the thesis document and supporting archive:
+The `report/` folder contains the thesis-related material and supporting files.

-* `report/thesis.pdf`
-* `report/thesis.zip`
+---

+## Summary

+This repo is best understood as a **workflow automation / research tooling project**, not a polished Python package.
+Its value is in showing how survey setup, study creation, filtering, and evaluation support can be scripted and made more reproducible across Qualtrics and Prolific.